 Calculating gains is not necessarily straightforward with many cryptoassets traded on exchanges that do not use pound sterling or exchanged for another cryptoasset.
 Swapping one type of cryptoasset for another is a disposal for capital gains tax, even if no physical currency has been exchanged.

 The taxation of cryptocurrency is a relatively new concept and with all things new it's inevitable that things will go wrong.

 Whether you haven’t paid tax on the correct gain, or you didn’t realise that investing in crypto had tax implications, what's important is getting it right by coming forward, owning up and taking responsibility.
 From a commercial point of view, it makes sense to come forward and speak to HMRC, as they will always charge a lower penalty for a voluntary disclosure than if they had discovered the issue themselves.

-Putting things right can be a daunting prospect, but we can help by identifying the best way for you to make a disclosure, and supporting you through the process to minimise any follow-up questions and further penalty exposure.
-If you don’t respond to a nudge letter, HMRC typically follow up with a full enquiry which is more stressful and costly in our experience.
+Putting things right can be a daunting prospect, but we can help by identifying the best way for you to make a disclosure, and supporting you through the process to minimise any follow-up questions and further penalty exposure. , HMRC typically follow up with a full enquiry which is more stressful and costly in our experience.